Rajeshwar-Reddy-Vemula/ECE_510_S26_Rajeshwar_Vemula/codefest/cf03/cman_dram_traffic.md

 $$\frac{T_{naive}}{T_{tiled\_ideal}} \approx \frac{2N^3}{3N^2} \approx \frac{2N}{3}$$

-**One-sentence explanation:** In the naive loop, each element is loaded from DRAM $N$ times, while ideal tiling loads each element once and reuses it on-chip, reducing DRAM traffic by a factor proportional to $N$.
+**Explanation:** In the naive loop, each element is loaded from DRAM $N$ times, while ideal tiling loads each element once and reuses it on-chip, reducing DRAM traffic by a factor proportional to $N$.

 ---